Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: EXPERIMENTAL SETUP

-In the CSNS facility, a proton beam of 1.6 GeV and 100 kW in the Rapid Cycling Synchrotron (RCS) bombards a tungsten target with a repetition rate of 25 Hz and thus generates spallation neutrons.
-The measurements were carried out at Endstation \#1 of the CSNS Back-n white neutron source ~\cite{Bai_2020}.
-A wide energy spectrum from 0.5 eV to higher than 100 MeV is provided by the Back-n beamline.
-Charged particles emitted from the tungsten target are removed by the bending magnet to prevent interference with the measurement.
-The proton beam operated in double-bunch mode, with a standard deviation of 25.5 ns and an interval of 410 ns for each bunch ~\cite{Chen2019}.
-The neutron time-of-flight tunnel was 57.99 m between the spallation target and the sample.
-It was an approximately 20 mm diameter neutron beam spot with a neutron flux $1.6\times10^{6} n/cm^{2}/s$ ~\cite{An_2017}.
+The CSNS facility employs a Rapid Cycling Synchrotron (RCS) to generate a proton beam, which has an energy of 1.6 GeV and a power output of 100 kW.
+This beam bombards a tungsten target at a frequency of 25 Hz, thereby producing spallation neutrons for experimental purposes.
+Measurements were carried out at Endstation 1 of the CSNS white neutron source, which delivers a broad neutron energy spectrum that extends from 0.5 eV to greater than 100 MeV through the Back-n beamline~\cite{Bai_2020}.
+Bending magnets are used to deflect charged particles emanating from the tungsten target to minimize their interference with experimental readings.
+The proton beam is structured in a double-bunch mode, wherein each bunch has a standard deviation of 25.5 ns and is separated by a 410-ns interval~\cite{Chen2019}.
+The neutron time-of-flight tunnel measures roughly 58 m in length from the spallation source to the sample location, where the neutron beam, being about 20 mm in diameter, achieves flux values up to $1.6\times10^{6} n/cm^{2}/s$~\cite{An_2017}.